This is sort-of an autobiographical exploration of what I learned doing youth work out of a local church for a decade.

 I began by hosting small basement concerts with some friends.
 We had coffee and popcorn and live music with some local bands I knew.
 I saw first hand how people invest into creating spaces where they can belong.

-For about seven years my friend and I, + a team of volunteers, created different types of environments where teenagers could find a sense of community and nurture their faith together.
+For about seven years my friend and I, + a team of volunteers, created different types of environments where teenagers could find a sense of community and explore their faith together.
 We ran events and gatherings of all shapes and sizes, in a wide variety of times and places.
 We learned a lot.

 However, year after year, something kept nagging me about our model.
 So we decided to change it.

-Anyone who has done youth ministry over the last two decades has to have realized that things are not working like they used to.
+Anyone who has done youth ministry over the last few decades has to have realized that things are not working like they used to.
 There’s an argument to suggest they never really did.
 Just look at the declining numbers of church retention as each new generation hits adulthood.

 Our concerns with our program were bumping up against something bigger than just our own context.

 Youth ministry as an experiment has failed.
 If we want to see the church survive, we need to rethink youth ministry. — Mike Yaconelli

 After 7 years of seeing the same problems, we began to ask questions around whether anything we were doing was actually working.
 Although we could point to decent numbers in terms of attendance, youth were not truly connecting into the church beyond our events.
 We also had no way of even knowing how to measure real, positive change in the lives of the youth who were a part of our programs.

 Not only did we need to change our model, we needed to figure out a whole new scoreboard.

 Out Of The Youth Room and Into The Neighbourhood